KelvinHere/Yoga_Milestone_4/README.md

 - add real email to allauth
 ## Bugs
-If you close down the browser while buying, the basket is not emptied, you could potentially buy the same item twice
+If you close down the browser while buying, the basket is not emptied, you could potentially buy the same item twice add to basket when navbar is collapsed shows on top left - move basket to collapsed nav